This article was posted here on July 18 2017. The present section has undergone considerable revision over the earlier note.

 Alpha means outperforming the underlying index.
-Mutual funds linked to various underlying indices always try to outperform the benchmark.
-Equity mutual funds in the US, are linked to equity indices like NASDAQ, S&P 500 etc to share a few examples.
-An investor pays a fund management fees to the fund house to deliver superior returns compared to the market.
-If S&P 500 delivers a return of 10% a year, an open-ended mutual fund linked to S&P 500 is expected to return a rate higher than 10%.
-Hypothetically if the fund returns a 15% return, the fund has an alpha of 5% i.e. the excess return compared to the benchmark index.
-There are many ways to measure superior return, usually, known as a risk-adjusted return.
-Risk-Adjusted Returns are the Sharpe Ratio, Treynor Ratio etc. You could refer tutorials to understand the ratios.
-One key measure to calculate risk-adjusted return is to understand a term known as Beta.
+Mutual funds form a collective pool of underlying assets benchmarked to various indices; to deliver superior returns compared to the benchmark.
+Example, equity mutual funds in the US, benchmark indices like NASDAQ, S&P 500.
+If S&P 500 provides a return of 10% a year, an open-ended actively managed mutual fund linked to the S&P 500 is expected to return a rate higher than 10%.
+Hypothetically if the fund returns a 15% return, the fund has an alpha of 5%, i.e. the excess return compared to the benchmark index.
+There are many ways to measure superior performance, usually known as a risk-adjusted return.

 Beta is the covariance of a stock or fund with the benchmark index.
-When we mention that a fund has a beta of 1, it means that if the benchmark index returns 10%, the fund is expected to give a similar return.
-The beta of 1.2 means the fund will return 12% when the index returns 10% i.e. 1.2 * 10 while a beta of 0.8 means the fund is expected to return 8% when the underlying index returns 10%.
+Example, a fund with a beta 1, means that if the benchmark index returns 10%, the fund is expected to give a similar return.
+The beta of 1.2 means the fund will return 12% when the index returns 10%, i.e. 1.2 * 10 while a beta of 0.8 gives 8% return when the underlying index returns 10%.

 The higher the beta, the more aggressive the investment strategy of the fund.
-Funds with the beta greater than 1 are known as active funds since they work on the investment strategy to return higher returns.
-Funds with the beta of 1 or less than 1 are known as passive funds.
+Funds with the beta higher than one are known as active funds since they work on the investment strategy to return higher returns.
+Funds with the beta of 1 or less than one are known as passive funds.
 ETF’s will always have a beta of 1.
 ETF’s linked to equity indices like S&P 500, NASDAQ and SENSEX to share a few examples, usually replicated the index in many ways.
-Usually, the simplest is to have the same portfolio of stocks based on the weighted average of stocks as those that in the benchmark index.
+The simplest is to have the exact weighted average mix of stocks in the portfolio as compared to that of the benchmark index.
 There are more advanced ways, based on optimization techniques to replicate the index.
-However, the funds including ETF’s do suffer from tracking error and this variable needs to be monitored closely.
+However, these funds, including ETF’s do include tracking error which needs to be monitored closely.

 Over the long-term, few equity mutual funds have beaten the returns of the underlying equity indices.
 Peter Lynch is one of the few fund managers who consistently outperformed the markets and has written many books on his investment philosophy.
-Research has shown that very few mutual funds and hedge funds have consistently returned superior returns compared to the market and in turn, take a lot of management fees as a price from investors.
-Hedge Funds, usually take a fund management fees which is 2% of the asset under management and a percentage of profits.
+Research has shown that very few mutual funds and hedge funds have regularly returned superior returns compared to the market.
+At the same time, actively managed funds expenses are much higher compared to passively managed funds.
+Hedge Funds, usually take a fund management fees of 2% of the assets under management and a percentage of profits as a model of revenue sharing.
 Assume that a hedge fund has 1B under management.
-A 2% management fees would translate to expenses of 20M per year while hedge funds also charge investors, a percentage of annual returns.
-Mutual fund only charges management fees apart from administrative costs.
+A 2% management fees would translate to expenses of 20M per year on the top of a revenue-sharing model on profits.
+The mutual funds, on the other hand, don’t have revenue sharing of profits built-in within their expense structure.

-ETF’s have a very low management fee structure and over long-term i.e., more than 3 years deliver better returns than the majority of actively managed equity funds.
+Exchange-Traded Funds have a marginal management fee structure and over long-term, i.e., more than three years can deliver better returns than the majority of actively managed equity funds.
 Other investment options like Angel Investing, Venture Capital, and Private Equity come under alternative investments.
-They also invest in companies but especially in the case of angel investing and venture capital investments are in unlisted companies and would be looked in a separate article.
+They usually invest in unlisted companies, are illiquid and have a nonnormal return pattern compared to returns from listed securities.